wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-scale.md

 <!-- keep by customization: end -->
 <a name="scalingstandard"></a>
 <!-- ================================= -->
-## Scaling to Standard<!-- deleted by customization or Premium --> Mode
+## Scaling to Standard <!-- deleted by customization or Premium --> mode
 <!-- ================================= -->

-> [AZURE.NOTE] Before switching an App Service plan to **Standard**<!-- deleted by customization or **Premium** --> mode, you should remove spending caps in place for your Windows Azure Websites subscription.
+> [AZURE.NOTE] Before switching an App Service plan to **Standard** <!-- deleted by customization or **Premium** --> mode, you should remove spending caps in place for your Windows Azure Websites subscription.
 Otherwise, you risk your web app becoming unavailable if you reach your caps before the billing period ends.
 To view or change options for your Windows Azure Websites subscription, see [Windows Azure Subscriptions][azuresubscriptions].
 <!-- deleted by customization

 1. To scale to **Standard** or **Premium** mode, follow the same initial steps as when scaling to **Shared** or **Basic**, and then choose a **Standard** or **Premium** mode in **Choose your pricing tier**, then click **Select**.